usaid-cs/yesterday-i-learned/cs.md

 * Role depends highly on organizational and company needs and becomes loosely defined.
 * **Expected to operate fully autonomously.**

+> Many companies hire competent coders who have to be directed by higher paid eng managers and PMs.
+At many top companies, they do the opposite.
+You’re accountable for figuring out what to do yourself and executing on it to meet the business goals.
+If you can’t do that, you’re at risk of the dreaded PIP or otherwise being pushed out.
+[Part of why top companies pay so well is because they have high expectations for those they hire.](https://www.reddit.com/r/cscareerquestions/comments/t2150g/-/hyjhb87)

 ### Principal engineers (15+ years):

 * Usually less than 3% of employees in a company are at this level.